 This recipe is just perfect for a pork loin that will be tender and juicy.
 It will take about 2 hours to cook and you can turn the leftover vegetables and juices into the most amazing gravy!

-- Pork Loin – Try to find a cut that is 4.5 lbs. and if you need slightly bigger or smaller, adjust the cooking time accordingly.
-Additionally, look for one that’s pinkish red in coloring.
+Pork Loin – Try to find a cut that is 4.5 lbs. and if you need slightly bigger or smaller, adjust the cooking time accordingly.
+Make sure that the meat is bright and pinkish red in coloring.
 Some marbling in the meat is also good!
 Fat can be very flavorful.
 With that in mind, avoid any meat that has dark spots on the fat.

-- Coarse Salt – Salt is extremely helpful in bringing the flavor into a mild tasting meat time pork.
-Salting pork for about 24 hours, will enhance the meat greatly.
+Coarse Salt – Choose Kosher coarse salt or coarse sea salt, not table salt.
+Salt is extremely helpful in bringing the flavor into a mild tasting meat like pork.
+Salting pork for about 24 hours, will enhance the flavor of the meat greatly.

-- Apples – Apples are so important for this recipe because they bring a touch of sweetness to the meat and compliment pork so well.
+Apples – Apples are important for this recipe because they bring a touch of sweetness to the meat and compliment pork so well.
+Choose sweeter apples, not tart apples.

-- Garlic Cloves – As long as your garlic bulb is heavy and firm, your garlic cloves should be perfect.
+Garlic Cloves – Use fresh garlic for the best flavor.
+As long as your garlic bulb is heavy, firm and without any dark spots, your garlic cloves should be perfect.

-- Herbs de Provence – This seasoning is a mixture of multiple aromatic herbs and spices.
+Herbs de Provence – This seasoning is a mixture of multiple aromatic herbs and spices.
 It traditionally includes basil, rosemary, thyme, tarragon, oregano, marjoram and bay leaf.
-The flavor this seasoning provides is delectable!

 How To Make Roasted Pork Loin